Atharv-16/GSOC/Task-2-Self_Supervised_Learning/readme.md

 ## Data Preparation:

-Satellite images are loaded and preprocessed using torchvision's ImageFolder dataset and transformations such as resizing, flipping, and normalization.
+Strong lensing images are loaded and preprocessed using torchvision's ImageFolder dataset and transformations such as resizing, flipping, and normalization.
 The dataset is split into training and testing sets.

 ## Model Training: